CLI Reference

 -e DATABASE_URL=postgres://... -e NODE_ENV=production

-# Short TTL for quick test
+# Short TTL for a quick burner

 burner deploy . --command "npm start" --ttl 10